jarierca/ToDoList/README.md

 ## Key Features

 - **Task Management**: Allows users to add new tasks with a title, description, and optional due date.
+- **List Management**: Users can create, edit, and delete lists of tasks.
 - **Clear Visualization**: Presents the list of tasks in an organized and readable format to facilitate identification of pending tasks.
 - **Mark as Completed**: Users can mark tasks as completed with a simple click.
 - **Delete Tasks**: Provides the option to delete tasks that are no longer needed.